bastionzero/terraform-provider-bastionzero/docs/resources/jit_policy.md

 subcategory: ""
 description: |-
   Provides a BastionZero JIT policy.
 JIT policies provide just in time access to targets.
-  !> A JIT policy's child_policies can only refer to policies of the following types: TargetConnect, Kubernetes, Proxy.
+  !> Note on child policies A JIT policy's child_policies can only refer to policies of the following types: TargetConnect, Kubernetes, Proxy.
 If any of the referenced policies are not of the valid type, then an error is returned when creating/updating the JIT policy.
 ---

 # bastionzero_jit_policy (Resource)

 Provides a BastionZero JIT policy.
 JIT policies provide just in time access to targets.

-!> A JIT policy's `child_policies` can only refer to policies of the following types: TargetConnect, Kubernetes, Proxy.
+!> **Note on child policies** A JIT policy's `child_policies` can only refer to policies of the following types: TargetConnect, Kubernetes, Proxy.
 If any of the referenced policies are not of the valid type, then an error is returned when creating/updating the JIT policy.